1999 Sardinian regional election

 The Sardinian regional election of 1999 took place on 13 and 27 June 1999.

-The centre-right coalition led by Mauro Pili won the election but was short of a clear majority; Pili, who was appointed President of the Region was not able to form a majority and was soon replaced by the defeated candidate, Gian Mario Selis, who was not able to win the confidence vote of the Regional Council himself.
+The centre-right coalition led by Mauro Pili won the election but was short of a clear majority; Pili, who was appointed President of the Region, could not form a majority and was soon replaced by the defeated candidate, Gian Mario Selis, who likewise lost a confidence vote of the Regional Council.
 The former President Mario Floris was asked to form a government avoiding a new regional election.